Freefall Pin Oak Forest

 - Chair, External Review of the Faculty of Engineering & Industrial Sciences (November 2007– April 2008)

 - Member, Risk Management Committee, International House, Universtity of Melbourne (2010 - )

 Tree number: 299

-John Blackbourn was born in Dover, Kent, UK, the son of a chemist and druggist.
-The family home and shop was close to the Snargate Street entrance to the early 19thC Grand Shaft; a triple spiral staircase leading to the upper fortifications.
+John Blackbourn was born in 1842 in Dover, Kent, England, the son of a chemist and druggist.
+The family home and shop were close to the Snargate Street entrance to the early 19thC Grand Shaft; a triple spiral staircase leading to the upper fortifications.

-- 1872 – 74 – Fort Point, San Francisco (01/06/72 – 24/01/74).
-Engineer and overseer.
-He constructed defence piers at Fort Point, and probably Alcatraz Island, in San Francisco harbor in 1873-74.
+- He constructed defence piers at Fort Point, and probably Alcatraz Island, in San Francisco harbour in 1873-74.
+It is also believed he designed and constructed two gun emplacements under the southern end of the Golden Gate Bridge, called the east and west batteries.
 In December 1872, he submitted design plans and specifications for a bulkhead and embankments to run through Mission Creek and Canal Street, San Francisco, as part of the reclamation of Mission Bay.
 His estimate of $1,860,920 was the highest submitted and the committee accepted the cheapest of six submissions.

 - 1874 Published a paper ‘The Action of marine worms and the remedies applied in the harbor of San Francisco, California’ - which was read before the UK Society of Civil Engineers.